chelseyqc/holbertonschool-low_level_programming/variables_if_else_while/README.md

 [7-print_tebahpla.c](https://github.com/chelseyqc/holbertonschool-low_level_programming/blob/master/variables_if_else_while/7-print_tebahplaa.c) - A C program that prints the lowercase numbers in reverse, followed by a new line using `putchar`

-[8-print_base16](https://github.com/chelseyqc/holbertonschool-low_level_programming/blob/master/variables_if_else_while/8-print_base16.c) - A C program tat prints all the numbers of base 116 in lowercase, followed by a new line using `putchar`
+[8-print_base16](https://github.com/chelseyqc/holbertonschool-low_level_programming/blob/master/variables_if_else_while/8-print_base16.c) - A C program that prints all the numbers of base 116 in lowercase, followed by a new line using `putchar`

+[9-print_comb.c](https://github.com/chelseyqc/holbertonschool-low_level_programming/blob/master/variables_if_else_while/9-print_comb.c) - A C program that prints all possible combinations of single-digit numbers separated by a comma a followed by a space using `putchar`